Sarah627/Horus_Eye_FCIH_Graduation_Project/README.md

 ## Table of Contents:
 1. Overview
    1. Problem Statement.
-   2. Proposed Solution
+   2. Proposed Solution.
 2. Challenges
-   1. Data
+   1. General constraints.
+   2. Data.
-   2. Choosing Best Model
+   3. Choosing Best Model.
+3. How Did We Overcomed The Challenges Of The Dataset
-3. Results
+4. Results
    1. Results from YOLOv7
    2. How the project was deployed
-4. Future Work
+5. Future Work
    1. Advanced Models
-5. Acknowledgements
+6. Acknowledgements
-6. References
+7. References

 ---
 ## Overview: